go-goyave/goyave/docs_src/src/guide/basics/validation.md

     "array": {"required", "array", ">array", ">>array:numeric", ">max:3", ">>>max:4"},
 }
 ```
 In this example, we are validating a three-dimensional array of numeric values.
-The second dimension must be made of arrays with a size of 3 or less.
-The third dimension must contain numbers inferior or equal to 4.
+The first dimension must be made of arrays with a size of 3 or less (`>array` and `>max:3`).
+The second dimension must be made of arrays containing numbers (`>>array:numeric`).
+The third dimension must be numbers inferior or equal to 4 (`>>>max:4`).
 The following JSON input passes the validation:
 ```json
 {
     "array": [